move-up-icon

 Flippening

-The term used for the possibility of Ethereum overtaking Bitcoin in market capitalisation.
+The term used for the possibility of Ethereum overtaking Bitcoin in market capitaliZation.

 FOMO